FutureFeed: Effect on livestock

-FutureFeed is incorporated into the diet of livestock at a feedlot, usually as flakes, pellets or a ground powder.
-Homogeneity of seaweed biomass within the feed must be maintained to ensure uniform intake for consistent effect.
-The primary chemical in Asparagopsis inhibits methane production in livestock by interacting with the compounds produced during digestion.
-This chemical is classified as bromoform (CHBr3) and is naturally occurring in red algae species.
-Bromoform disrupts the chemical reaction between enzymes and vitamin B12, which is a key contributor to the production of methane in ruminant stomachs.
-Using between 1% and 2% of dietary intake, FutureFeed is able to reduce methane production in livestock by at least 80%.
+Asparagopsis seaweed, native to Australia, contains bioactives that interrupt the microbes in a cow's stomach that form methane.
+It is the most efficient natural methane supplement available for livestock – capable of reducing methane emissions by more than 80 per cent in controlled conditions.

+Asparagopsis can be included in feed and supplements as a stabilised freeze-dried powder, or in an edible oil.

+FutureFeed research has included the supplement in feedlot and dairy total mixed rations (TMR) and dairy cows supplemented twice daily at milking.
+A decade of science has shown this to be a safe and effective feed ingredient for livestock.

 Research into livestock methane production has shown that up to 12% of energy that fodder produces during digestion is lost as methane gas emissions, primarily from belching.

 It is a common misconception that the majority of methane emissions from livestock is through flatulent gas.
 Flatulent gas contributes to less than 10% of methane emissions as opposed to belching which contributes up to 95%.
 This is caused by bacteria living within the first stomach, known as the rumen, which serves as a 'fermentation tank' to effectively break down nutrients during digestion.
 Methane production represents an inefficiency of energy conversion that would otherwise contribute to the productive metabolism of livestock, such as milk, muscle or wool production.
-By impeding methane production, FutureFeed increases the efficiency of ruminant digestion in livestock to improve productivity.
+By impeding methane production, Asparagopsis increases the efficiency of ruminant digestion in livestock to improve productivity.

 Productivity improvements are directly related to the quality of feed that is ingested.
 Grain-based feeds such as corn and barley produce up to one third less methane gas in cattle than grass fed cattle.
-Grass is generally more fibrous and energy intensive for ruminant stomachs to digest, especially lower quality roughage.
-As a result, larger volumes of methane gas are produced as waste when livestock are given low quality fodder.
-Therefore, FutureFeed is more likely to provide greater productivity benefits to livestock that are given lower quality feed than those given higher quality feed.

-Team

-The development team behind FutureFeed represents a partnership between CSIRO, James Cook University and Meat & Livestock Australia (MLA).
-All testing and research is performed as part of the National Livestock Methane Program (NLMP), a research effort coordinated by MLA in partnership with 16 major research organisations and funded by the Australian Department of Agriculture.
-The main goal of the NLMP is to research methods of reducing methane emissions and increasing productivity, specifically for livestock.
-CSIRO, MLA and JCU, the IP Partners, hold patents for the use of Asparagopsis for methane reduction.
-The IP partners have licensed FutureFeed the global rights, exclusively to the patents.